kozmic/grunt-retire/README.md

 `jsRepository: String`, default is `https://raw.github.com/RetireJS/retire.js/master/repository/jsrepository.json`.
 JSON file which specifies where to retrieve Javascript vulnerability database.

 `nodeRepository: String`, default is `https://raw.github.com/RetireJS/retire.js/master/repository/npmrepository.json`.
 JSON file which specifies where to retrieve Node vulnerability database.

+`outputFile: String`, default is `false`.
+Path to creation of output file report in JSON format.

 `ignore: String`, default is empty.
 Paths to ignore when scanning for JavaScript files.